stevenbuccini/dotfiles/README.md

 ## fonts
 In editors, current favorite is [Fira Code](https://github.com/tonsky/FiraCode) which supports some awesome font ligatures.
+Also have used Meslo in the past.
+Want to evaluate pragmata pro, but is too expensive.
+Make sure to get fonts patched for Powerline.
+Use [this](http://app.programmingfonts.org/) to evaluate new fonts.

 ## Terminal
 [This](https://gist.github.com/kevin-smets/8568070) is pretty close to how I've set up my current bash set up, except I use Fira Code here as well.
 I also tend to crank up the brightness of the colors (especially green, #228b22, and yellow, #ffc72c) Additionally, I needed to manually set the "bright" colors in iTerm2, or else they just show the super saturated colors.